Stroke: How to Prevent It

-How can this condition affect me?
+How can having a stroke affect me?

 What can increase my risk?